-Picking out a favourite Italian cookbook out of a bunch of them is much harder than it seems.
-There are a lot of great cookbooks out there, and choosing one of them is like choosing a favourite child.
+Picking a favorite Italian cookbook out of a bunch of them is much harder than it seems.
+There are a lot of great cookbooks out there, and choosing one of them is like choosing a favorite child.

 #1 – Lidia’s Mastering the Art of Italian Cuisine

 Cooking risotto alla Milanese is so much easier when you follow the recipe from this cookbook.
 You can find that and more when you buy this cookbook on classic Italian cooking.
 It features over 4000 different mouth-watering Italian recipes.
 And each of those recipes stays true to the original and traditional ingredients and steps that were used to prepare the dishes.
 So this makes all of the recipes within this cookbook as authentically Italian as possible.

 Lidia has even included a list of Italian words and phrases that every cook should know about, so that it is easier to prepare the recipes that are listed in this book.
 Even if you are still a beginner at preparing Italian cuisine, learning how to do so should become easier with the help of this cookbook.
 Lidia really makes her instructions as clear as possible, so even if the recipes are complex, they should still be easy to make.

 What we liked about it: We really enjoyed the large number of recipes that were included in this cookbook.
 We even found a unique recipe for Beet Ravioli included within this cookbook as well.
 Overall, the best part of the cookbook was that it had a section for understanding phrases and words used in Italian cooking.